Islamophobia in the United Kingdom: In politics

-Some raised concerns over the comments made about then candidate for mayor, Sadiq Khan during the 2016 London mayoral election which attempted to link Khan to Islamist extremists.
+Concerns were raised over comments made by Conservative candidate Zac Goldsmith and his campaign team about the then Labour candidate for mayor, Sadiq Khan, during the 2016 London mayoral election, which attempted to link Khan to Islamist extremists.
 Public opinion polling at the time showed that 31% of Londoners were "uncomfortable" with the prospect of a Muslim mayor.
-The government issued Casey Review into Integration and Opportunity which aimed to examine the conditions for immigrants to the United Kingdom was criticized for its over focus of the Muslim community, as well as deeper methodical failings.
+The government issued Casey Review into Integration and Opportunity which aimed to examine the conditions for immigrants to the United Kingdom was criticised for its over focus of the Muslim community, as well as deeper methodical failings.
 In 2014, over a third of Muslims in the UK said politicians often make bigoted comments towards Muslims.

 In October 2017, Conservative MP Bob Blackman was criticised for hosting a parliamentary event attended by far-right Hindu nationalist Tapan Ghosh.
-The conference was also attended by Home Secretary Amber Rudd and First Secretary of State Damian Green, who distanced themselves from Ghosh's views a week afterwards.
+The conference was also attended by Home Secretary Amber Rudd and First Secretary of State Damian Green, who distanced themselves from Ghosh's views a week later.
 Prior to the event, Ghosh had praised the persecution of Muslims in Myanmar, said Muslims were "all jihadis," and that Muslims should be forced to leave their religion if they come to a western country.
-Blackman responded to criticism saying did not regret sharing a platform with Ghosh and that Ghosh was not Islamophobic.
+Blackman responded to criticism by saying that he did not regret sharing a platform with Ghosh, and that Ghosh was not Islamophobic.
 The Muslim Council of Britain condemned parliament for welcoming "a man who trades in propagating hatred against Muslims in India."
 On 26 October, Labour MP Naz Shah wrote to Home Secretary Amber Rudd asking why Ghosh was granted a UK visa.

-In 2018, The Muslim Council of Britain wrote to the Conservative Party calling for an urgent inquiry following a number of allegations of Islamophobia.
-A Conservative councillor Stephen Ardley had been suspended after he allegedly posted Islamophobic comments about the Mayor of London, Sadiq Khan.
-Ardley had said it was "unbelievable" that a Muslim had been elected and went on to describe those who voted for him as "blind".
+In 2018, the Muslim Council of Britain wrote to the Conservative Party calling for an urgent inquiry, following a number of allegations of Islamophobia.
+A Conservative councillor, Stephen Ardley had been suspended after he allegedly posted Islamophobic comments about Sadiq Khan, who had by this point been elected as Mayor of London.
+Ardley had said it was "unbelievable" that a Muslim had been elected, and went on to describe those who voted for him as "blind".

+Boris Johnson, British Prime Minister from 2019 until 2022, was involved in several incidences of Islamophobic rhetoric, criticised by many Muslims, including Conservative peer and anti-Islamophobia campaigner Baroness Warsi.
+In 2005, Johnson wrote in his book The Dream of Rome that Islam caused the Muslim World to be "literally centuries behind the West".
+In the aftermath of the 2005 London bombings, Johnson questioned the loyalty of British Muslims and wrote that "Islam is the problem."
+Writing in a column in The Daily Telegraph in August 2018, Johnson stated that Islamic full-face coverings made Muslim women look like "letterboxes".
+A study by Tell MAMA revealed that in the months following these comments, hate crime against Muslims rose by 375%, with many perpetrators directly referencing Johnson's comments.